331 - Network and Web Security - 2026

 - Assessed coursework

-- The deadline for the coursework was March the 1st at 6pm.
+- The deadline for the coursework is February 26 at 7pm.

 - Exam